Ideas on future diplomacy and strategy found by clicking on the Canberra bomber and HMS Daring or links further below.

 THE GREAT DEBATE

-Arguments that defence and diplomacy suffer because of the previous government's profligate spending simply don't wash - the present coalition government consumes nearly half our annual national income and all budget decisions reflect their priorities.
+Arguments that defence and diplomacy suffer because of the previous Labour government's profligate spending simply don't wash - the latest coalition government consumes nearly half our annual national income and all budget decisions reflect their priorities.
 Defence of the realm is the first duty of any government.
 I fear, that in coalition Britain, the people and the realm come last.

 All forces deter.
-Whether fighters launched from aircraft carriers, missiles from submarines, precision weapons from land based fighters, surprise attack by special forces or the armoured division keeping watch on the German plain.
+Whether fighters launched from aircraft carriers, missiles from submarines, precision weapons from land based fighters, surprise attack by special forces or the armoured infantry keeping watch on the Estonian plain.
 Whatever nuclear forces we maintain in the future depends on the same questions that shape our conventional forces; namely, what kind of dangers we can reasonably forecast.
 I do not expect the spies and diplomats to predict another Libya, another Syria, rather to identify the obvious trends, which they seem to find difficult!

 All below should be read with the above remarks in mind.